Jowell & Randy: 1990s–2005: Early years

-Jowell and Randy first met during a friends reunion at the former's house.
-Randy was a friend of Jowell's younger brother at high school, which led to him being invited to Muñoz's house in order to watch a Felix "Tito" Trinidad boxing fight on television in 2000 alongside other friends and relatives.
+Jowell and Randy first met during a friends reunion at Jowell's house.
+Randy was a friend of Jowell's younger brother at high school, which led to him being invited to Muñoz's house to watch a Felix "Tito" Trinidad boxing fight on television in 2000 alongside other friends and relatives.
 Jowell's brother told him that his friend Randy was interested in collaborating, but intimidated by Jowell's rising reggaeton career.
 Jowell invited Randy to record at his studio, believing in Randy's potential as a singer.
-However, Muñoz noticed that Randy needed to improve his lyrics.
-Jowell proposed a duo, inspired by other acts including Baby Rasta & Gringo, Héctor & Tito, Wisin & Yandel and Maicol & Manuel, with Randy singing melodies and Jowell writing the rap verses.
-Randy's first solo album appearance was on Operación Sandunga with the song "Siéntelo Mujer", which was going to be part of the mixtape's promotion through radio and television, but was cancelled after the producer's murder.
+However, Muñoz noticed that Randy needed improvement in the writing of his lyrics.
+Jowell proposed a duo, inspired by other acts including Baby Rasta & Gringo, Héctor & Tito, Wisin & Yandel, and Maicol & Manuel with Randy singing melodies and Jowell writing the rap verses.
+Randy's first solo album appearance was on Operación Sandunga with the song "Siéntelo Mujer", which was going to be part of the mixtape's promotion through radio and television, but was canceled after the producer was murdered.

-In 2002, Jowell & Randy signed a three-year contract with Iván Joy on his record label, Diamond Music, and their first album appearance was on The Majestic through the song "Todavía Recuerdo".
-The duo invested for a low-budget music video and managed to include the song on Audio Activa 102.3, a radio station located in the west area of Puerto Rico, in exchange for recording jingles.
+In 2002, Jowell & Randy signed a three-year contract with Iván Joy on Diamond Music, his record label and their first album appearance was on The Majestic with the song "Todavía Recuerdo".
+The duo invested in a low-budget music video and managed to get the song played on Audio Activa 102.3, a radio station in western Puerto Rico, in exchange for recording jingles.
 In 2004, they were featured on Boy Wonder's album Chosen Few, which received a 2× platinum (Latin) certification for over 200,000 copies sold in the United States.
-Jowell still displays this award in his home as a tribute to the duo's first major commercial success.
-However, the group struggled to gain notoriety in Puerto Rico.
-In 2005, Boy Wonder and Chencho Records organized a contest that consisted on an album composed by various new artists, titled El Draft.
+Jowell still displays the award in his home as a tribute to the duo's first major commercial success.
+However, the group struggled to find attention in Puerto Rico.
+In 2005, Boy Wonder and Chencho Records organized a contest which consisted on an album composed by various new artists, titled El Draft.
 The duo R.K.M. & Ken-Y was announced as the contest's winner, chosen by fan votes.
-Frustrated for not being able to fulfill their fame goal, Jowell & Randy began to think about retiring from music.
+Frustrated at not being able to fulfill their goal of being famous, Jowell & Randy began to think about retiring from music.